HOLI PHAGUA - WHOLE OF INDIA AND NEPAL

-The difficulty of our trips varies greatly.
+The difficulty of our travels varies greatly.
 Added to this is the fact that travel difficulty is a very personal perception.
-To give an impression of the difficulty of a particular journey, we have developed a classification system.
+To give an impression of the difficulty of a particular holiday we have developed a classification system.

 Category A: Light travel for everyone to do.
 Short distances, good hotels, travel at a slow pace.